Guide for New Students

 For all other questions, feel free to contact the Chair, Éva Pósfay, at email@example.com, x4244, LDC 353.

-Interested in talking with an experienced French and Francophone Studies senior major?
-Get in touch with our Student Departmental Adviser Alexis Ervin '14 who is a resource to all current students, especially to new students.
+Interested in talking with an experienced French and Francophone Studies major?
+Get in touch with our Student Departmental Advisers (SDAs) and French majors Carrie Hanson '16 (2014-15) or Emma Rossby '16 (2015-16) who are resources to all current students, especially to new students.
+Click here to find out how SDAs can help you.

 We look forward to seeing you in the department!